 Cost: Free, plus 2 Yuan ($0.40 CAD) entrance to Jinshan Park!
 We left a 100 Yuan ($19 CAD) tip and cut out a bit early since we’d already been to the top of Jinshan.

-This is a massive shopping complex in the south of Beijing with everything you could possibly imagine.
+This is a massive shopping complex in the south of Beijing with everything you could possibly imagine and is just one of the many fun things to do in Beijing to get a dose of local culture.
 I think when we order something from eBay they come here to buy it and then ship it!
 Not everything’s a deal.
 We were told that stuff made to stay in China is really cheap and crappy, and the stuff made for export is expensive because an import tax is charged even if it doesn’t leave the country.
 I always thought China was the place to come for cheap shopping…apparently not (Thailand is)!!

 She finally arrived at 9:30am (tour was supposed to start at 8am) and we started our tour.
 The food was good, but it all seemed a bit rushed and she was a bit flustery the whole time.
 We also had a pretty tight time-line for the day because we were checking out of the hostel and moving across town to an apartment, so we had to cut the end a bit short.